-Project Completion: 6-7 years
+Project Completion: Summer 2026

-5. South Perris Station Expansion and 4th Layover Track Project (Planning)
+4. South Perris Station Expansion and 4th Layover Track Project (Design)

 The Perris-South Station is the end of the 91/PVL and serves the City of Perris and communities further south including Temecula, Murrieta, Menifee, Hemet, and San Jacinto.
 The Perris-South Station is currently along a single-track corridor.
 This project, as proposed, would add a second track through the station, starting east of the San Jacinto River, at MP 85.2, as well as an additional platform.
 An in-station pedestrian at-grade crossing would be included at the east end of the station platforms.
 The project would also include a fourth layover track at the South Perris layover facility at the existing layover facility between CP Mapes at MP 85.4 and MP 85.8.
-As currently designed, the existing layover facility retained the right-of-way to add an additional layover track to the facility in the future as more capacity was needed.
+As currently designed, the existing layover facility retained the right-of-way to add an additional layover track to the facility in the future as more capacity becomes needed.
 As a result, no additional right-of-way is required to construct the additional layover track at the existing facility.
-A grant for this project was submitted for the Transit Intercity Rail Capital Program, which is a competitive funding program.
+A grant for this project was received from the Transit Intercity Rail Capital Program, which is a competitive funding program.

-Project Status: Project Definition Report
+Project Status: Design

-Project Cost Estimate: \$20 million
+Project Cost Estimate: \$26 million

-Project Funding: TBD
+Project Funding: TIRCIP

-Project Completion: 6-7 years
+Project Completion: Summer 2026

-6. Moreno Valley/March Field Station Pedestrian Bridge Project (Planning)
+5. Moreno Valley/March Field Station Pedestrian Bridge Project (Planning)